isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2022-03-01-lsb-notice-lsb-practical-exam-2022.md

 **Safety Guidelines for COVID-19**

 4\.To protect candidates and members of the public, all candidates and their assistants shall adhere strictly to the prevailing safe management measures stipulated by the government/relevant authorities at all times with regards to COVID-19 during the course of the practical examination.
-In addition, the following guidelines shall be adhered to at all times during the period of the practical examination:
+In addition, the following guidelines shall be adhered to at all times during the period of the practical examination:<br>
 -All candidate and assistants must be vaccinated.
 Please refer to MOH’s definition of “vaccinated”.<br>
 All candidates must administer Antigen Rapid Test (ART) once a week throughout the exam for 8 weeks and submit the ART results to the Land Surveyors Board as specified below.<br>
 The candidate must ensure that all assistants accompanying him/her test negative for the ART before proceeding to conduct the fieldwork with the candidate.<br>